 Google enforces its original “Don’t be evil” mantra that it embraced from early 2000.

-What if they actually did look at certain people in society as “evil” and took action against them?
-Read below to see my thoughts on the topic!
+What if this search engine behemoth actually did look at certain people in society as “evil” and took action against them?

 Many of us remember this puritanical approach to search publicized by Google.
 They were and remain a firestorm of search activity, serving up results to millions of people.
 Its estimated that Google received 63,000+ searches per second or 5.6 billion searches per day according to Ardor Seo.
 So down deep, I think everyone was in agreement that we all woudl receive honest, equal and good, search results.